-To set a filter, click on the "Add a New Filter button" in the middle of the page.
-A new data filter line will appear with fields to select for your filter.

-To test this out:

-Select the Category "Cognition",

-Select Assessment "Episodic Memory (Picture Sequence Memory)",

-Select Attribute "NIH Toolbox Picture Sequence Memory Test Unadjusted Scale Score",

-Select Operator "<"

-Type "95" in the final yellow field

-Click Apply
+You can filter the 40 unrelated subjects further.
+Here is an example:

+- Under Data Filters, click on the "Add New Filter" button (circled in orange in the figure above) - Click on the "Select Category" pulldown. and select "Cognition". - Select Assessment "Episodic Memory (Picture Sequence Memory)". - Select Attribute "NIH Toolbox Picture Sequence Memory Test Unadjusted Scale Score", - Select Operator "<" - Type "95" in the final yellow field - Click the "Apply" button

-The filter will be applied and the filtered data will load into the subject list (right).
+The filter will be applied and the filtered data will load into the subject list.
 For this filter, there are 8 Subjects out of the 40 unrelated subjects that have Picture Sequence Unadjusted Scale Scores that are less than 95.